hoijui/projvar/README.md

 You need to install Rust(lang) and Cargo.

-Then get the whole repo plus git submodules with:
+Then get the whole repo plus git sub-modules with:

 ```bash
 git clone --recurse-submodules https://github.com/hoijui/projvar.git